manuc66/JsonSubTypes/README.md

 }
 ```

+The second parameter of the `JsonConverter` attribute is the JSON property name that will be use to retreive the type information from JSON.

 ```csharp
 var animal = JsonConvert.DeserializeObject<IAnimal>("{\"Kind\":\"Dog\",\"Breed\":\"Jack Russell Terrier\"}");
 Assert.AreEqual("Jack Russell Terrier", (Animal as Dog)?.Breed);
 ```

 N.B.: Also works with fully qualified type name

 ## DeserializeObject with custom type mapping